longbill/jquery-date-range-picker/README.md

 ## Description

-This plugin is a `Semantic UI` based on the [jQuery Date Range Picker](https://github.com/longbill/jquery-date-range-picker) plugin
+This plugin is a `Semantic UI` port based on the [jQuery Date Range Picker](https://github.com/longbill/jquery-date-range-picker) plugin

 jQuery Date Range Picker is a jQuery plugin that allows user to select a date range.